Kristiansund Municipality: Toponymy

 The municipality is named after the town of Kristiansund.
 Historically, it was spelled Christianssund.
 The first element of the name comes from the Danish-Norwegian King Christian VI who founded the town in 1742.
 The last element of the name is sund which means "strait" or "sound".
 The old name of the town/village (originally the island Kirkelandet) was Fosna or Fosen (fólgsn) which means "hiding place" (here 'hidden port').
 It was also often named Lille Fosen ("the small Fosen") to distinguish it from the island Storfosna ("the big Fosen") in Ørland.

 Before 1877, the name was spelled Christianssund, from 1877 to 1888 it was spelled Kristianssund, and since 1889 it has had its present spelling, Kristiansund.

 Before the introduction of postal codes in Norway in 1968, it was easy to confuse the name Kristiansund with Kristiansand in the south.
 It was therefore obligatory to always add an N (for north) to Kristiansund (Kristiansund N) and an S (for south) to Kristiansand (Kristiansand S).
 This is pretty much still practiced and also occurs in some other contexts than postal addresses.

 Coat of arms

-The coat of arms was granted on 27 June 1742.
-The arms were granted by King Christian VI and are described as a silver or white river flowing from a cliff, with salmon swimming upwards on a blue background.
+The coat of arms were granted on 27 June 1742 by King Christian VI.
+They are described as a silver or white river flowing from a cliff, with salmon swimming upwards on a blue background.
 The waterfall is most likely based on a misinterpretaion of the old name for the town Fosen, as it resembles the Norwegian word for "waterfall".
 A replica of the waterfall shown in the arms was eventually constructed in 1992 for the towns 250th anniversary.